kildcn/task-management-app/README.md

-# TaskFlow - Household Task Management System
+# Tasc - Household Task Management System

 A modern, full-stack web application for managing household tasks, built with Laravel and designed for collaborative family management.